 In Pragmatic Tracker we have made a wide and varied range of measures available to provide choice to practitioners, including measures for wellbeing, general distress, specific distress and feedback.
 From reading around our site you will see how we can integrate ANY measures of any sort and type, configured to meet specific needs.
 This includes simple customised systems for individuals or small groups of practitioners as well as medium sized or large organisations.

 Practitioners may choose whichever measures they wish to present within Pragmatic Tracker.
 If just ORS and SRS are important to you then all other measures can be switched off.

 We also include our excellent 'goals' and 'problems' sections in all installations that allows the literal building of goal and problem measures bespoke to a particular client.

-Because the research on the benefits of the use of algorithms is confusing and unconvincing we decided to keep things simple.
-We use percentage change in relation to the client's starting point.
+We decided to keep things simple in terms of monitoring improvement so we use percentage change in relation to the client's starting point.
 This helps us stay focused on how things are going for THIS particular client who is sitting with us today.
 We then use our traffic light system to help us identify clients failing to progress or deteriorate.